davidhubbard/tiva-ussh/libti2cit/README.md

 First the master sends i2c START, then it sends an address, then zero or more bytes of data, and last of all (if the master wants to receive bytes), the slave at the address can start talking and sends data to the master.
+This pattern is used any time any data is sent or received on the bus, since the master can both send and receive before sending an i2c STOP.

-The master can "let go of the i2c bus" by sending an i2c STOP at any time.
-A slave can only talk when the master sends the address of that slave device, and must continue sending bytes until the master sends the i2c STOP.
+The master "lets go" of the i2c bus by sending an i2c STOP at any time.
+A slave can only talk when it hears its address from the master, and must continue sending bytes until the master sends the i2c STOP.
+Slaves are kind of stuck doing whatever they're told.

 **Receiving as Master**